3 registered (Shyshark, 2 invisible),

 The Subway roars, the boxcar packed.
 The man carefully leans toward the window, writing onto the back of a white brochure:

-“Maybe,“ she had written, as the metal box we are in suddenly lurches.
-“But I remember how you used to be a Storyteller.”
+“Maybe,“ she had written, like some C.I.A. operative alone in the deep.
+"But I remember how you used to be a Storyteller.”
 She left the note paper clipped to my book.
 She would've had a paper clip.

 I take the train back South.
 When I step off the train eight hours later it turns out there had been drama while I was gone.
 I had beat out all the daughters as far as Mother’s Day gifts went: I bought her a potted plant of yellow roses.
 I also had dropped off the Jeep at the last minute, without much explanation except a voice mail to J__ who works twelve hour shifts and doesn‘t cross paths with his family regularly.
 I didn’t think it a big deal but the family was insulted that I had taken a cab from their house to the train station and that I had intended to take a cab from the train station back to their house.
 “You should have asked once of us for a ride,” Mrs J__ says.
 “You are rudely independent.”